onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 bravely but many of them lost their lives

-tape script 3.12 1 my grandma is nearly 75 and she still goes swimming regularly - do you really love me of course I do
+tapescript 3.12 1 my grandma is
+nearly 75 and she still goes swimming regularly - do you really love me of course I do